Actuaries' Survival Guide

 Key Features

-- Includes details on the new structures of the Society of Actuaries’ (SOA) and Casualty Actuarial Society (CAS) examinations, as well as sample questions and answers
+- Based on the curricula and examinations of the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS)

-- Presents an overview of career options, includes profiles of companies & agencies that employ actuaries.
+- Presents an overview of career options and details on employment in different industries

-- Provides a link between theory and practice and helps readers understand the blend of qualitative and quantitative skills and knowledge required to succeed in actuarial exams
+- Provides a link between theory and practice; helps readers gain the qualitative and quantitative skills and knowledge required to succeed in actuarial exams

-- Author Fred Szabo has directed the Actuarial Co-op Program at Concordia for over fifteen years
+- Written by Fred Szabo, who has directed the actuarial co-op program at Concordia University for over ten years

 Readership